 JR: Not anymore writing, but I directed two episodes this season.
 That was awesome and enough. [laughs]

 JR: That’s very sweet.
-Thank her for me.
+Thank you.

 FS: Thanks again, sir.